 The clients insisted that they wanted the benefits of technology, but with virtually no aesthetic impact on the property.
-The architect had produced a minimal, contemporary design and was keen for the focus to be on the ocean views and not technology.
+Their architect had produced a minimal, contemporary design and was keen for the focus to be on the ocean views and not technology.
 The clients loved the idea of streaming media to all areas of the home but it was imperative that the solution was easy to use.
-The home required full lighting, a sophisticated security system and full climate control.
-We developed a fully integrated design allowing them to control everything easily, while only needing to learn one user interface.
+Our brief included:

-We knew early on that the best solution for these clients was Control4.
-This would allow for full automation of their lighting, shading, security, and audiovisual systems.
-They loved the simplicity of using the MyHome App and we recommended Control4 remotes for all AV areas and conveniently located touchscreens on each level.
+We knew early on that the best solution for this client was Control4.
+It allows full automation of their lighting, shading, security, and audiovisual systems.
+They loved the simplicity of using the MyHome App and we recommended Control4 remotes for all AV areas and conveniently-located touchscreens on each level.

-It was critical that they could access their media in any room, so we designed an AV distribution system managed through Control4.
-This gave them access to digital radio, iTunes, CDs and streaming services in up to 10 audio zones plus Foxtel, Blu-ray, Apple TV and Plex on all 6 TVs.
+Accessing their media in any room was very important to our client, so we designed an AV distribution system managed by Control4.
+This gave them access via the touchscreen or their mobile device to digital radio, iTunes, CDs and streaming services in 10 audio zones, while Foxtel, Blu-ray, Apple TV and Plex were available on all six TVs.

 Shortly before installation, we recommended that the clients upgrade from an HDMI matrix switch to newer HDBaseT technology.
-This offered the benefits of faster video switching and greater reliability.
+This offered the benefits of faster video switching between media sources (e.g. Foxtel and Apple TV) and greater reliability.
 The distribution system also allowed us to house most of the hardware in a rack, reducing the aesthetic impact on the home.
 Stealth Acoustics speakers were installed throughout to ensure music could be heard and not seen.